 Something highly valued on your business plan is the amount of potential employment your project is going to create in the country.
 Clearly defining how you are going to impact the Spanish economy is necessary.

 This business plan is crucial for the national administration to see how positive the outcome of your project will be during the first 3 years.
 That is why having the right structure and including the right sections on it can grant you a successful application.
 If you fail to include what must be there, you can get your application easily rejected, as they are really strict.
-Would like to have our business lawyers helping you writing down this document?
+Would you like to have our business lawyers helping you writing down this document?
 Then do not hesitate to contact us:

 Once you have your business plan well structured and finished, you must send it to one of the 5 Spanish institutions in charge of reviewing them.
 These organisms are: